 All About Kale: The Evolution of This Popular Green

-Once known as an undesirable vegetable that was mainly fed to cattle, kale has evolved over the years to become a powerful superfood.
+Kale is known as a delicious leafy green addition to meals and smoothies, but it didn’t always have the stellar reputation it does today.
+Once considered an undesirable vegetable mainly fed to cattle, kale has evolved over the years to become a powerful superfood.

 The following is an excerpt from The Seed Detective by Adam Alexander.
 It has been adapted for the web.